There are five Manchester City Council cemeteries – Blackley, General (Harphurey), Gorton, Phillips Park and Southern.

 Generally speaking grave plots have space for up to four coffins but sometimes this may be reduced depending on ground conditions.
 Plots solely for cremated remains can usually accommodate six caskets, while for those that are mixed, the number of coffins already in the plot has to be taken into consideration.

 New graves are available for purchase at Blackley, Gorton and Southern.
 Please click on the highlighted links below for further details regarding each individual cemeteries opening times and facilities.

-In contrast to Blackley, the oldest of Manchester’s cemeteries is General (Harphurey) Cemetery.
+In contrast to Blackley, the oldest of the Manchester City Council cemeteries is General (Harphurey) Cemetery.
 This was first opened as a private burial ground in 1837 and was taken over by Manchester City Council in 1966.